Critical Care (Online Learning) MSc, PgCert, PgDip

 This will provide you with a comprehensive, practical, and evidence-based knowledge.
 This knowledge can easily be applied in clinical practice.

-You will be able to customise your learning by choosing two elective courses:
+You will be able to customise your learning by choosing two elective courses at the end of year two.

 You will become equipped with the skills to access and appraise the biomedical literature.
 This will fuel your curiosity, and allow you to actively take part in clinical discussions: